 Raise and Appropriate: The debt service could be covered by the tax rate, as we view this as an important utility for our town.
 Using the latest figures from Wired West the FY22 Debt Service would be 97, 422.
 This would equal an approximate increase of 0.765/1000 on the tax rate or an average household increase of $15/month.
 Alternatively, some of the cost could be added to the monthly bill of each subscriber.
 This is still under discussion.

-Start design process
+Start design and engineering process